 On this road trip, we headed to the Greater Palm Springs area.
 Just about two hours from Los Angeles, Palm Springs might seem like a quiet sleepy town, but you might be surprised at how this town with endless sunshine keeps you moving.

-While on Interstate 10 to Palm Spring just before all the wind mills, you are going to run into this odd stop—a big T-Rex and a large Brontosaurus, well-known from Pee Wee’s Big Adventure.
-These two Dino’s are the prefect stop when traveling with kids and for some fun social media moments.
+While on Interstate 10 to Palm Spring just before all the windmills, you are going to run into this odd stop—a giant T-Rex and a large Brontosaurus, well-known from Pee Wee’s Big Adventure.
+These two Dino’s are the perfect stop when traveling with kids and for some fun social media moments.
 Plus, it’s free.

 2. Have a Date Shake

 Head to the date farms for some date shakes.
 Some of the farms have been here for generations, some still with a 60s feel like Shields Date Garden.
 Recommended by friends, this place is all about their date shakes—thick and sugary drinks that are perfect for the hot summer days.

 3. Joshua Tree Park